chrisgrieser/shimmering-obsidian/README.md

 3. Run the Alfred Command `osetup` and select the vault you want to control with *Shimmering Obsidian*.
 Obsidian will then restart.
 (Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.)

 ## Configuration
-There are extensive settings to configure everything to your hearts content.
+There are extensive settings to configure everything to your heart's content.

 ![workflow settings](docs/images/workflow-settings.gif)